cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 security models and assumptions, and do not consider attackers capable of quantum computation.
 A full proof of post-quantum security would need to take this difference into account, in addition to simply using a post-quantum KEM.

+## Security Requirements on a KEM used within HPKE

+A KEM used within HPKE MUST ensure the following to avoid identity mis-binding issues: The shared secret computed by Encap and Decap MUST depend explicitly on the KEM public key pkR and the KEM ciphertext enc.
+The shared secret returned by AuthEncap and AuthDecap MUST explicitly depend on the KEM public keys pkR and pkS and the KEM ciphertext enc.
+This is usually implemented by including these values explicitly into the context of the key derivation function used to compute the shared secret.
+This is also how DHKEM meets the requirement.

 ## Choosing a KDF When Combining With a KEM {#kdf-choice}